Mohamed Touré (footballer, born 1997)

-Mohamed Cheik Ali Touré (born 30 March 1997), also known as Mozino, is an Ivorian professional footballer who plays for Portuguese club Trofense as a right winger.
+Mohamed Cheick-Ali Touré (born 30 March 1997), also known as Mozino, is an Ivorian professional footballer who plays as a winger for Portuguese club Trofense.

-Club career
+Career

-On 1 July 2019, signed his first professional contract with Aves.
-Touré made his professional debut with Aves in a 1-0 Primeira Liga loss to Santa Clara on 4 January 2020.
+On 1 July 2019, Touré signed his first professional contract with Aves.
+He made his professional debut with Aves in a 1-0 Primeira Liga loss to Santa Clara on 4 January 2020.